-Chattanooga is a city with a plethora of options for those who wish to have a great time without breaking the bank.
-Our unique location in the foothills of the Appalachian Mountains provide many fun and free things to do in the Scenic City for all to enjoy!
+Chattanooga is a city with tons of options for those who wish to have a great time without breaking the bank.
+Our unique location provides a variety of fun and free things to do for everyone.
+Check out all the free fun to have in Chattanooga!

 Explore Downtown Chattanooga

-- Coolidge Park - This beautiful park located on the North Shore is a great place to come throw frisbee, enjoy a picnic, or bring the kids to enjoy the interactive water fountains.
+- Coolidge Park - This popular park on the North Shore is a great place to throw frisbee, enjoy a picnic, or let the kids run around in the interactive water fountains.
 The park is also a great place to sit and relax as you enjoy the sights and sounds of the Tennessee River on one of the many benches throughout the park.
-For those of you who enjoy kayaking or canoeing, the park also includes multiple launch spots to take your adventure onto the river!
+For those who enjoy kayaking or canoeing, the park also includes multiple launch spots to take your adventure out on the water.

 - Renaissance Park - Located adjacent to Coolidge Park, Renaissance Park is a unique place to bring the dogs, have a picnic, and enjoy scenic views of Chattanooga's downtown.
-Renaissance Park also includes what is known to locals as the "cardboard hill" where people are encouraged to bring their own piece of cardboard to take a slide down!
+Renaissance Park also includes what is known to locals as "cardboard hill," where people are encouraged to bring their own piece of cardboard to ride and slide all the way down.

 - Walnut Street Bridge - The Walnut Street Bridge was built in 1891 where it once served as a bridge for automobiles.
 It has since been transformed into one of the longest pedestrian bridges in the world!
-The bridge acts as a connector from Chattanooga's eclectic North Shore to the Downtown area and is a great place to enjoy views of Lookout Mountain and the Tennessee River after hanging out in Coolidge or Renaissance Park.
+The bridge connects Chattanooga's eclectic North Shore to the Downtown area and is a great place to enjoy views of Lookout Mountain and the Tennessee River after hanging out in Coolidge or Renaissance Park.

-- Tennessee Riverpark - The Tennessee Riverpark is one of the longest walking trails in the world spanning a 13+ mile paved trail that follows along the Tennessee River from the Chickamauga Dam all the through downtown Chattanooga to the foot of Lookout Mountain.
+- Tennessee Riverpark - The Tennessee Riverpark is one of the longest walking trails in the world.
+The 13-mile paved trail follows along the Tennessee River from the Chickamauga Dam, through downtown Chattanooga, and to the foot of Lookout Mountain.
 Along the way you will come across many grilling spots, a few swamps, a playground, piers for fishing, and of course, magnificent views.
 The trail includes bathroom facilities throughout and is a great place for a run or bike in the Scenic City.

 - The Passage at Ross's Landing - The Passage at Ross's Landing marks the spot where the Trail of Tears originally began.
-Today, the spot has been transformed into a place to honor and remember those of the Cherokee Nation with beautiful Native American Art alongside stairs which lead out to the Tennessee River.
+Today, the area serves as a place to honor and remember those of the Cherokee Nation with beautiful Native American Art alongside stairs which lead out to the Tennessee River.

 Experience the Arts

-- First Street Sculpture Garden - After you cross the Walnut Street Bridge from the North Shore, take a right down 1st Street to enjoy a beautiful sculpture display beside the popular dessert destination Ice Cream Show for a sweet treat to enjoy as you check out the art.
+- First Street Sculpture Garden - After you cross the Walnut Street Bridge from the North Shore, take a right down 1st Street to enjoy a beautiful sculpture display.
+Don't forget to stop by the Ice Cream Show for a sweet treat to enjoy as you check out the art.

-- Bluff View Art District - This special Chattanooga destination has an old-time European vibe blended with the modern feel of American art.
-The beautiful art district is situated on the bluffs of the Tennessee River where you can take in the sights and sounds of downtown Chattanooga while enjoying the peaceful feeling of being taken back to another time.
-If you get the chance, stop in to Rembrandt's Coffee Shop or one of restaurants on the bluff to enjoy food made right there in the art district!
+- Bluff View Art District - This popular destination has an old-time European vibe blended with the modern feel of American art right on the bluffs overlooking the Tennessee River.
+From here, you can take in the sights and sounds of downtown Chattanooga while enjoying the peaceful feeling of being transported to another time.
+If you get the chance, stop by Rembrandt's Coffee Shop or one of restaurants on the bluff to enjoy a variety of foods made in the district.

-- River Gallery Sculpture Garden - Located within the Bluff View Art District, the River Gallery Sculpture Garden is a 2 acre outdoor exhibit featuring one of the Southeast's most impressive collections of temporary American sculptures.
+- River Gallery Sculpture Garden - Located within the Bluff View Art District, the River Gallery Sculpture Garden is a 2-acre outdoor art exhibit featuring one of the Southeast's most impressive collections of temporary American sculptures.

 - Main Terrain Art Park - The Main Terrain Art Park is located on Chattanooga's bustling Southside.
-The Park provides a unique greenspace where visitors can enjoy the art pieces that actually double as fitness alternatives!
+The park provides a unique green space where visitors can enjoy art pieces, which also double as fitness alternatives.

 - Sunset Rock - Situated atop Lookout Mountain, this trail starts off on a bluff looking out over the Tennessee River Valley.
-You can follow the trail down the mountain or use the many wonderful bluffs for rock climbing!
+You can follow the trail down the mountain or even rock climb on the mountainside bluffs.

 - Signal Point - This historic location atop Signal Mountain was important during the Civil War.
 Due to the high visibility, it was used to send and receive messages from one troop battalion to another.
-This 13 mile trail features beautiful waterfalls cascading along the mountain into the valley below.
-It is also dog friendly!
+This 13-mile trail features cascading waterfalls and is pet-friendly.

 - Lula Lake Trails - Lula Lake is easily one of the Chattanooga area’s most stunning natural destinations.
 Within the lake’s punchbowl formation are waters so brilliantly turquoise that, were it not for the amphitheater of sandstone ringing the bowl, one might think he or she’d been transplanted to a faraway island in the Caribbean.

-- North Chick Blue Hole - This trail runs alongside the North Chick Creek which carves out a steep gorge between Signal and Mowbray mountains, and creates a series of deep, welcoming pools along the way.
+- North Chick Blue Hole - This trail runs alongside the North Chickamauga Creek which carves out a steep gorge between Signal and Mowbray mountains.
+You'll find a series of deep, welcoming pools to cool off in along the way.

-- Nightfall - The free Nightfall Concert Series, now in its 30th season, is held every Friday night from early May through late August in the heart of downtown at Miller Plaza.
-Bring your kids, lawn chairs, pets and friends to enjoy great live music, food and an ice cold beverage in the outdoor social atmosphere of Nightfall.
+- Nightfall - Nightfall Music Series, now in its 32nd season, is held every Friday night from early May through late August at Miller Plaza.
+Bring your kids, lawn chairs, pets, and friends to enjoy great live music, food, and an ice cold beverage in the heart of downtown Chattanooga.

-- Riverfront Nights - This free music series is held on Chattanooga’s beautiful riverfront every Saturday from July 15th-September 16th.
-Riverfront Nights is the perfect time to enjoy local food, drinks and great music after spending a day on the town.
-Free & fee-based boat parking available.
-Come unwind with us!
+- Riverfront Nights - This free music series is held on Chattanooga’s riverfront every Saturday from July to September.
+Riverfront Nights is a great way to unwind with local food, drinks, and great music after spending a day on the town.
+Free & fee-based boat parking is available.